From Parents to Publishing Pioneers: The History of Just Us Books

 A year later, the company launched its first imprint, Sankofa Books, to bring previously out-of-print Black classic books back to the marketplace.
 Through the new imprint, the publisher welcomed into its family of book creators literary legends such as Camille Yarbrough, Rosa Guy, and the late James Haskins.
 In 2006, Just Us Books was named "Haki Madhubuti Publisher of the Year," by the African American Pavilion at BEA.
 January 2008 marked a great milestone, as one of Just Us Books' new picture books, The Secret Olivia Told Me, by N. Joy, illustrated by Nancy Devard, was named a Coretta Scott King Honor Book for Illustration.
 Just months later, in March 2008, company founders Wade and Cheryl Hudson were honored for their contributions to literature with the Ida B. Wells Institutional Builders Award presented by the National Black Writers Conference.

 The independent press continues to make strides in publishing.
 In 2018, Just Us Books partnered with Crown Books to publish the anthology, We Rise, We Resist, We Raise Our Voices.
 Edited by Wade and Cheryl Hudson, and hailed a "love song from children's literature's brightest stars" (Kirkus Reviews), it features contributions from more than 50 award-winning children's book creators including Jason Reynolds, Jackie Woodson, Kwame Alexander, Rita Williams-Garcia, Floyd Cooper, Nina Crews and George Ford.
 The company celebrated the September release of the book with an event at the Schomburg Center that also kicked off Just Us Books' 30th anniversary.
-In September, the company also announced a joint printing relationship with BCP Digital, the printing arm of Black Classic Press, a Black-owned publisher that is celebrating more than 40 years in business.
+In September, the company announced a joint printing relationship with BCP Digital, the printing arm of Black Classic Press, a Black-owned publisher that is celebrating more than 40 years in business.
 In 2022, the Hudsons were recognized for their many contributions to children's literature with a 2022 Carle Honors award from The Eric Carle Museum of Picture Book Art, and that fall, Just Us Books' newest picture book, Kwame Nkrumah's Midnight Speech for Independence, written by Useni Eugene Perkins and illustrated by Laura Freeman won the 2022 Children’s Africana Book Awards Best Book for Young Children.